 When you run the modify command, it prints a list of all affected items in the library and asks for your permission before making any changes.
 You can then choose to abort the change (type n), confirm (y), or interactively choose some of the items (s).
-In the latter case, the command will prompt you for every matching item or album and invite you to type y or n.
+In the latter case, the command will prompt you for every matching item or album and invite you to type y to apply the changes, n to discard them or q to exit and apply the selected changes.
 This option lets you choose precisely which data to change without spending too much time to carefully craft a query.
 To skip the prompts entirely, use the -y option.